 So you’ve successfully grown basil in your Grow Pod 2… what better way to use it than making your own pesto?
-Seeing as it was so easy to grow, lets continue on that theme with this recipe.
-No fancy, expensive ingredients needed, here is the Seed Pantry variation on the classic.
+No fancy expensive ingredients needed; Here is the Seed Pantry variation on the classic.

 Don’t feel confined to pesto pasta!
 This versatile recipe is great in sandwiches, added to salads, alongside plain-cooked fish, smeared over roasted vegetables, dolloped and stirred into soup or as a simple dip with crudités.
 You can use other herbs in pesto too, mint works brilliantly, as do stronger herbs such as sage or thyme, although these are best combined with parsley so they don’t overpower the more subtle flavours in the sauce.

-– 50g breadcrumbs – 30g basil, leaves only (or 15g each Basil and Parsley) – 25g strong cheddar, grated – ½ garlic clove, peeled and chopped – 100ml rapeseed or olive oil – A good pinch of sea salt and black pepper
+– 50g breadcrumbs – 50g basil, leaves only (or 25g each Basil and Parsley) – 35g strong cheddar, grated – ½ garlic clove, peeled and chopped – 100-150ml rapeseed or olive oil – A good pinch of sea salt and black pepper

 How to do it

 Preheat the oven to 180°C/Gas Mark 4.
 Scatter the breadcrumbs on a baking tray and bake for about 10 minutes until dry and golden, checking them frequently towards the end as they burn quite quickly.
 Tip on to a plate and allow to cool.

 Place the toasted breadcrumbs into a food processor, along with the basil, parsley, garlic and cheese and blitz to a paste.